User-defined conversions

 C++ conversion functions enable conversions in the other direction, from the defined class to another type.

-To achieve the same in Rust, the From
+To achieve the same in Rust, the From trait can be implemented in the other

 direction.
 At least one of the source type or the target type must be defined in